 The Hyderabadi version of a samosa, lukhmis are little parcels of minced meat nestled in a crispy casing and deep fried.
 Unlike samosas, they are square-shaped and bite-sized.
 In fact, its small size is the inspiration for its name; 'lukhmi' means 'morsel' in Urdu.
 Although a mutton kheema filling is traditional, it is also possible to find vegetarian variations of this popular snack.
-A favourite starter at weddings, lukhmis are also the perfect antidote to this gloomy weather.

 3. Pazham Pori